wortell/DataMigrationFactory/Reporting/README.md

 Implementing this in the script would require a change to the connection logic as follows:

 `Connect-PnPOnline -Url "https://$tenantName-admin.sharepoint.com" -ClientId $clientId -Thumbprint $thumbPrint -Tenant "$tenantName.onmicrosoft.com"`

+A sample script to setup the app authentication is available in this reporat [/Authenticaton/Setup-PnPPowerShellAppAuthentication.ps1] (https://github.com/wortell/DataMigrationFactory/blob/main/Authentication/Setup-PnPPowerShellAppAuthentication.ps1).